 Cranberries are related to blueberries with both fruits being members of the Ericaceae family so it’s no wonder these lovely little orbs are so healthy for us.
 Cranberries can be found growing wild in boggy areas but we’re mostly used to the cultivated ones which are grown on sandy bogs on trailing vines.

 Cranberries are at their most nutritious when they’re freshly picked between October and December which is why we’re used to seeing them alongside a Thanksgiving or Christmas dinner.
 Their tart flavor and gorgeous color are a familiar sight on the holiday table, but believe it or not, folks, cranberries deserve a place in your diet year-round – not just alongside a roast turkey!

 Cranberries are well known for preventing urinary tract infections because of their high levels of proanthocyanidins (PACs) which act as little barriers to the bacteria that can latch on to the lining of your urinary tract.
 Because of the property of these PACs, the thinking is that cranberries may help prevent stomach ulcers as well because they’re also caused by the attachment of unwanted bacteria!

-Cranberries are very high at the list of fruits that provide us with antioxidants.
-They have cancer-preventative properties that protect against prostate, lung, colon and breast cancers.
+Cranberries are very high on the list of fruits that provide us with antioxidants.
+They have cancer-preventative properties that protect against prostate, lung, colon, and breast cancers.
 These pretty red berries also have anti-inflammatory properties and provide us with fiber, Vitamins C, E and K, and manganese.